 Helping the team with early insights

-For the early stage, Spacemaker’s microclimate analysis speeds up the workflow for the team at Aaen Engineering and improves the decision-making process.
-“Once the geometry and analyses areas have been modelled in Spacemaker, all the simulation steps are compressed into one click.
+For the early stage, Forma’s microclimate analysis speeds up the workflow for the team at Aaen Engineering and improves the decision-making process.
+“Once the geometry and analyses areas have been modelled in Forma, all the simulation steps are compressed into one click.
 This is a great improvement compared to our traditional workflows, which often required us to do many intermediary steps before getting an analysis result.
-Before, we could spend several days of work before we had any preliminary wind analysis results, but with Spacemaker we can typically get a result within a day, and for several scenarios.”
-Sørensen also comments that the statistics functions enable different scenarios to be easily compared and provide factual arguments for design discussions.
-“Spacemaker makes it possible to focus more on the interpretation and less on the simulation process, which makes it more usable for more people.”
+Before, we could spend several days of work before we had any preliminary wind analysis results, but with Forma we can typically get a result within a day, and for several scenarios.”
+Sørensen also comments that different scenarios can be easily compared, enabling the team to provide factual arguments for design discussions.
+“Forma makes it possible to focus more on the interpretation and less on the simulation process, which makes it more usable for more people.”

 At the end of the day, it’s about creating spaces that people enjoy spending time in, and want to return to, and where they can thrive.
 How can we encourage more designers to consider microclimate at the early phase?
 “It’s important to understand the role microclimate plays in the function of a space, and the various microclimatic parameters.
 But also how to use the findings to support architectural decisions from both the perspective of quality of life but also economic feasibility,” Sørensen says.
 “We plan our cities to provide the best possible conditions for people.
 The microclimate can be considered as way of stimulating our senses.
 The sounds of cars, machines or wind through the trees affect our hearing; the sun and wind affect our thermal reception; we smell and feel the air quality in our lungs.
 By understanding how important the stimulation of our senses is when doing the urban planning, we are more likely to create cities and spaces that feel inviting and comfortable for people, and know that it contributes to their health and well-being.
 By sheltering public space from cold wind and the hot sun, then we as designers, engineers and planners can extend the amount of time people spend outdoors, contributing to more urban life and healthier citizens.”